shobrook/densify/README.md

 # Authors

-`communities` was created by Jonathan Shobrook with the help of [Paul C. Bogdan](https://github.com/paulcbogdan/) as part of our research in the [Dolcos Lab](https://dolcoslab.beckman.illinois.edu/) at the Beckman Institute for Advanced Science and Technology.
+`densify` was created by Jonathan Shobrook with the help of [Paul C. Bogdan](https://github.com/paulcbogdan/) as part of our research in the [Dolcos Lab](https://dolcoslab.beckman.illinois.edu/) at the Beckman Institute for Advanced Science and Technology.